goatbytes/consoul/docs/sdk/tool-calling-integration.md

 ✅ Full support | ❌ No support

-**Note:** find_references supports Python, JavaScript/TypeScript, Go, and Kotlin.
+**Note:** find_references supports Python, JavaScript/TypeScript, Go, Kotlin, and Java.
 For other languages, use grep_search for text-based reference finding.

 ### Use Cases